visinf/cups/README.md

 code using [mypy](https://mypy.readthedocs.io/en/stable/getting_started.html).

 Just install the pre-commit hooks by running `pre-commit install`.
-For running pre-commit manually on all files simply run `pre-commit run --all-files`.
+For running pre-commit manually on all files, simply run `pre-commit run --all-files`.
 Sometimes it is required to run `pre-commit autoupdate` to get pre-commit to work.

 Typing can be checked manually by using [mypy](https://mypy.readthedocs.io/en/stable/getting_started.html).
-For example, just run `mypy train.py --config-file mypy.ini --no-incremental --cache-dir=/dev/null` for type checking the training script and all subsequent code.
-For all file just replace `mypy train.py` with `mypy .`.
-For windows use the option `--cache-dir=nul` instead, to not save any mypy cache.
+For example, just run `mypy train.py --config-file mypy.ini --no-incremental --cache-dir=/dev/null` for type-checking the training script and all subsequent code.
+For all files, just replace `mypy train.py` with `mypy .`.
+For Windows, use the option `--cache-dir=nul` instead to not save any mypy cache.

 ## License